ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/transformers/creating-and-deploying.markdown

 ### Naming conventions

 Actually there is only one naming conventions: each `_` in class name will be translated to `/` in transformer name.
+If you want to customize the transformer name, you can do that by overriding the `TransformerName` property.

 e.g.